Bangor University - North Wales Clinical Psychology Programme

 - The small size of trainee cohorts enables the programme to have a friendly and relaxed atmosphere.

 - In order to address individual training needs, the programme has a system of allocating a training co-ordinator to each trainee.
 The training co-ordinator is a member of the programme team, who oversees and monitors trainees’ development over the three years of the programme.
-Each training co-ordinator works with between four and six trainees.
+Each training co-ordinator works with between four and six trainees, and offers detailed feedback on assignments in the first year of training.

 - We recognise that fellow trainees are often an important source of support, and you are linked with a buddy from the second year when you start the Programme.